Okuuu/Trump-Popup/README.md

 Actualy ..
 I didn't coded this as an "anti-Trump" plugin but more like a "funny-plugin" ...
 Which use Donald Trump I don't want to take part about this debate, I'm neither pro or anti-Trump ;)

 ##Can we do something for this plugin ?
-Sure, if you have an idea which can improve this plugin don't hesitate to fork it or to create an issue [In the issue section](https://github.com/Okuuu/trumpPopup/issues) same if you find a bug or some enchancements which could improve this plugin, go in the issue section, it is here for that after all :D
+Sure, if you have an idea which can improve this plugin don't hesitate to fork it or to create a suggestion [In the issue section](https://github.com/Okuuu/trumpPopup/issues) same if you find a bug or some enchancements which could improve this plugin, go in the issue section, it is here for that after all :D

 ##TrumpPopup is a plugin made with love by Oku ♥